 My son is an only child.
-That being said, he’s used to having time, care and attention lavished on him by both parents and two sets of grandparents as well as a host of extended family members and friends.
+That being said, he’s used to having time, care and attention lavished on him by both parents and two sets of grandparents plus a host of extended family members and friends.

 Every once in a while we have to say “no” and then we see a totally different side to his personality.